T. Torechu

 T. Torechu (c.
 1948 – 16 December 2019) was an Indian teacher and politician from Nagaland belonging to Naga People's Front.
 He was a legislator of the Nagaland Legislative Assembly.

-Biography

-Torechu was a government teacher before joining active politics.
+Early life

+Torechu did his completed his school education from Pungro Government School and GHS Tuensang.
+He went on to complete his college studies from Fazl Ali College in Mokokchung.
+He later, took up a job as a government school teacher.

+Political life

 He was elected as a legislator of the Nagaland Legislative Assembly from Pungro Kiphire in 2003 as a Bharatiya Janata Party candidate.
 Later, he joined Naga People's Front.
-He was also elected from this constituency in 2008, 2013 and 2018.
+He was also elected from this constituency in 2008.

+Torechu won the 2013 Nagaland Legislative Assembly election as the sitting NPF candidate by defeating his nearest rival R. Tsapikiu Sangtam of the Indian National Congress (INC) by a margin of 4545 votes.
+Torechu garnered 57.30% of the total votes polled.
+He was elected for the fourth time from the same constituency in 2018.

+Death

 Torechu died on 16 December 2019 at the age of 71.
+He was survived by his wife, six sons, and a daughter.
+His funeral was conducted at Pungro local ground.